fetchai/agents-tac/README.md

 ## Step by step:

 - [x] You have followed the steps under 'Dependencies' and 'Preliminaries' below
-- [x] In one terminal, you have built the sandbox and then launched it:
+- [x] In one terminal, build the sandbox and then launch it:

       cd sandbox && docker-compose build
       docker-compose up

-- [x] In another terminal, you have entered the virtual environment and connected a template agent to the sandbox:
+- [x] In another terminal, enter the virtual environment and connect a template agent to the sandbox:

       pipenv shell
       python templates/v1/basic.py --name my_agent --gui